kaaryasthan/kaaryasthan/README.md

 Yes!
 You are welcome to contribute :-)

+Please take a look at the [CONTRIBUTING.md] and
+[wiki page about contributing] for more deatils.

 ### Why did you choose AGPLv3+ as the license?

 I believe that's the best license for a web application.
 From the